SnehalBudale/Credit_Card_Financial_Dashboard/README.md

 Created KPIs and visualizations for transaction trends, card usage, and financial performance.

 Enabled data-driven insights through filters, slicers, and dynamic reports.

+## Project Objective
+To develop a comprehensive credit card weekly dashboard that provides real time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit crad operations effectively.